Maternal Microbiome: How Indole May Protect Children From Fatty Liver Disease

 When researchers transferred gut bacteria from protected offspring to other mice that hadn't received indole, those mice also showed reduced liver damage.

 This confirms that the microbiome itself—not just the indole compound—carries the protective effect.
-The indole reshapes the maternal microbiome during pregnancy and lactation, and that reshaped microbiome gets passed to offspring.
+The indole reshapes the maternal microbiome during pregnancy and lactation, and that reshaped microbiome gets passed to offspring, providing lasting protection.

 What Is Indole?